Spectral rigidity of two-dimensional Liouville tori: Proofs of Theorems and assuming the main ingredients

 To show length isospectrality, we construct an explicit microlocal parametrix for the wave propagator $\cos t \sqrt{-\Delta}$ on $\T^2$ when the underlying Riemannian metric is a small perturbation of an integrable one (see Theorem~\ref{parametrix}).
 To do this, we follow a WKB algorithm with the machinery of Fourier integral operators.
 This parametrix is a closed manifold analogue of the ones which appeared in the fourth author's previous works \cite{Vig21} and \cite{Vig22} and uses off-diagonal extensions of the ``$\gamma$-loop functions'' (see Definition~\ref{def:loop functions}), which are analogous to those of the $q$-loop functions used in the study of convex billiards.
-By integrating the kernel of our parametrix over the diagonal, we easily obtain a Marvizi-Melrose style trace formula (see Theorem~\ref{MM style parametrix}) which is versatile enough that it can be adapted to potentially irregularly distributed clusters in the length spectrum, with no assumptions on isolation or nondegeneracy.
+By integrating the kernel of our parametrix over the diagonal, we then obtain a Marvizi-Melrose style trace formula (see Theorem~\ref{MM style parametrix}) which is versatile enough that it can be adapted to potentially irregularly distributed clusters in the length spectrum without requiring the individual lengths in the relevant cluster to be isolated or nondegenerate.
 It is also related to a parametrix constructed by Popov in \cite{PopovDegenerate}, although we avoid the use of fiber variables in our Fourier integrals so as to escape the risk of cancellations posed by nontrivial Maslov indices.
 Armed with this parametrix, we then follow the approach of Hezari-Zelditch (\cite{HeZe19}) by using a theorem of Soga on the decay (or lack thereof) of oscillatory integrals applied to the regularized resolvent trace (see~\eqref{resolvent}) to deduce length isospectrality.
 For more details, see Theorem~\ref{thm:laplacetolength} and its proof in Section~\ref{subsec:laplacetolength}.
-The first part of the paper is dedicated to the proof of Theorem~\ref{thm:isospec implies RI}, which relies on dynamical and microlocal arguments in Sections~\ref{sec:dynamics} and~\ref{sec:trace} respectively.
+The first part of the rest of this paper is dedicated to the proof of Theorem~\ref{thm:isospec implies RI}, which relies on dynamical and microlocal arguments in Sections~\ref{sec:dynamics} and~\ref{sec:trace} respectively.